Date: Tuesday 9 May 2023

 - Managing MBMC SAC tracks in the IEEE ComSoc flagship conferences (such as ICC and Globecom) and upporting IEEE TMBMC;

-- Owning mailing list (185 subscribers) and three social media platforms, including
+- Owning mailing list and four social media platforms, including

 3. IEEE TMBMC report